 "Progressive Web Application" is a long and fancy sounding name for a web app that employs a Service Worker, and as such is capable of running in a browser with no Internet connection.
 Service Workers are the replacement for AppCache, and are extremely powerful and flexible.
 With Service Workers, a developer has complete control over what files are needed to run while offline, when to download and/or upgrade them, and what to do if there is no Internet connection.
 The best part is that a Service Worker runs in a separate thread to your web application, and they don't even have to talk to each other.
 Your application can function as if there is no worker, and the worker takes care of all the connection details without troubling or holding up the application.

 If Service Workers sound too tough or time consuming to develop, do not despair.
-Check out my Service Worker project GitHub page for a ready-made worker (who works for free!).
+Check out our Service Worker project GitHub page for a ready-made worker (who works for free!).
 It takes care of all the offline handling and automated updates for you, so that you just need to focus on building your app.

 Ahead of Their Time?